Collaborative Divorce or a “Private Divorce” FAQ’s

 1. The client wants a civilized and dignified resolution of the dispute.

 2. The client would like to retain the possibility of friendship with the other party.

 3. The client wants the best co-parenting relationship.

-4. The client wants to minimize or eliminate the damage the hostility and conflict of litigation often causes children.
+4. The client wants to minimize or eliminate the damage, hostility and conflict that litigation often causes children.